 I’ve linked all my lesson plans throughout my website below.
 I’ve bolded and marked the songs with an (*) that I’m tentatively planning to teach for the 2020 program.

-I LOVE that I get a choice as to what to teach!
+I LOVE that I get a choice as to what to teach in singing time with the Come Follow Me!
 I really try to teach anything that I’ve never taught or that I haven’t taught in a while.
 I’m on a mission to sing most of the Children’s Songbook before it gets changed!!
-And this will help SO SO much!!
+And this helps SO SO much!!

 I’ll also be working on lesson plans for ALL the songs listed above this year so if you’ve picked a song that I don’t have a lesson plan yet, don’t worry!
 I’ll have it by the time you need to teach it :).